 “The shutting down of domestic ivory markets will send a clear signal to traffickers and organized criminal syndicates that ivory is worthless and will no longer support their criminal activities, causing security problems in local communities and wiping out wildlife,” said Cristián Samper, chief executive of the Wildlife Conservation Society.

-Elephants are without a doubt one of the most beloved and iconic creatures on this plant.
+Elephants are without a doubt one of the most beloved and iconic creatures on this planet.
 It feels like they are slipping through our fingers despite all of the efforts made to conserve them.
 Baba Dioum, a Senegalese forestry engineer, said in the general assembly of the IUCN in 1968: “In the end we will conserve only what we love; we will love only what we understand; and we will understand only what we are taught.”
 And if we are struggling to conserve those we love, how can we conserve all the others?

 - Turkalo, Andrea K., Peter H. Wrege, and George Wittemyer.
 “Slow intrinsic growth rate in forest elephants indicates recovery from poaching will require decades.”Journal of Applied Ecology (2016).